 Mayoral candidate King eschewed the forum’s podium and talked while walking around the room.
 King brought up his family’s four generations of ties to Camden, his service on the town police force and his work in helping balance the town budget and holding the line on tax increases since his election in 2011.

-Page 2 of 2 - King said he would like to see Camden property owners receive a discount on their taxes if paid early, would like to work out a plan to refinance the 40-year mortgage on the newly-built town hall and wants to see a plan to actually reduce taxes for Camden residents.
+King said he would like to see Camden property owners receive a discount on their taxes if paid early, would like to work out a plan to refinance the 40-year mortgage on the newly-built town hall and wants to see a plan to actually reduce taxes for Camden residents.

 “With the experience I’ve had, I’m the best candidate for that,” he said.